igormiguell/KernelSU/website/docs/guide/app-profile.md

 KernelSU's Root Profile allows customization of the UID, GID, and groups for the root process after executing `su`.
 For example, the Root Profile of a root app can set its UID to `2000`, which means that when using `su`, the app's actual permissions are at the ADB shell level.
 Additionally, the `inet` group can be removed, preventing the `su` command from accessing the network.

 :::tip NOTE
-The App Profile only controls the permissions of the root process after using `su` and doesn't affect the app's own permissions.
+The App Profile only controls the permissions of the root process after using `su` and doesn't control the app's own permissions.
 If an app has requested network access permission, it can still access the network even without using `su`.
 Removing the `inet` group from `su` only prevents `su` from accessing the network.
 :::

-Root Profile is enforced in the kernel and doesn't depend on the voluntary behavior of root apps, unlike switching users or groups through `su`.
+Root Profile is enforced in the kernel and doesn't rely on the voluntary behavior of root apps, unlike switching users or groups through `su`.
 Granting `su` permissions is entirely controlled by the user, not the developer.

 ### Capabilities

 Capabilities are a mechanism for privilege separation in Linux.

 For the purpose of performing permission checks, traditional `UNIX` implementations distinguish two categories of processes: privileged processes (whose effective user ID is `0`, referred to as superuser or root) and unprivileged processes (whose effective UID is nonzero).
 Privileged processes bypass all kernel permission checks, while unprivileged processes are subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and supplementary group list).

 Starting with Linux 2.2, Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled and disabled.

 Each capability represents one or more privileges.
 For example, `CAP_DAC_READ_SEARCH` represents the ability to bypass permission checks for file reading, as well as directory read and execute permissions.
 If a user with an effective UID of `0` (root user) doesn't have the `CAP_DAC_READ_SEARCH` capability or higher, this means that even as root, they cannot freely read files.

-KernelSU's Root Profile allows customization of the root process's capabilities after executing `su`, thus granting partial "root privileges".
+KernelSU's Root Profile allows customization of the capabilities of the root process after executing `su`, thus granting partial "root privileges".
 Unlike the UID and GID mentioned above, certain root apps require a UID of `0` after using `su`.
 In such cases, limiting the capabilities of this root user with UID `0` can restrict the operations they're allowed to perform.

 :::tip STRONG RECOMMENDATION
 Linux's capability [official documentation](https://man7.org/linux/man-pages/man7/capabilities.7.html) provides detailed explanations of the abilities represented by each capability.
 If you intend to customize capabilities, it's strongly recommended that you read this document first.